 “Revolver,” by “The Beatles,” definitely sits high on my list of favourites.
 George Harrison almost bested the Lennon and McCartney songwriting machine, on this album.
 “London Calling,” by “The Clash,” is also a strong contender for my favourite album.
 I remember listening to the nineteen songs straight through and knowing my perspective on the world had changed.

-In spite of those two and several more incredible albums, the one that takes top spot, for me, is “What's Going On,” by Marvin Gaye.
+In spite of those two and several more incredible albums, the one that takes top spot, for me, is “What's Going On,” by Marvin Gaye, above.
 The title track is a key moment in the movement of the Motown sound from easily consumed pop to progressively social conscious.
 Released on Tamla Records, a Motown subsidiary, to separate the main company from the album, “What’s Going On” separated Gaye from the Motown mold.

 “What's Going On” moved Gaye away, beyond, perhaps, from the expectations Motown had for talent.
 Prior to this album, Motown expected singers to add vocals, skillfully, to intricate music performed exceptionally by the studio band, “The Funk Brothers,” even if the lyrics were nonsensical.
 “What's Going On” moved Gaye and a few others from fantasy, such as “Baby Love” or “Please Mr. Postman,” to social issues, such as the police action in Vietnam or Civil Rights.